-What are the available compounded medications to mitigate effects of cancer treatment on mouth?
+What compounded medications are available to mitigate the effects of cancer treatment on the mouth?

 There are a variety of antifungal medications that can be compounded specifically for patients undergoing cancer treatment.
-These medications can help to mitigate the effects of the treatment on the mouth, including the development of oral thrush.
-Thrush is a common side effect of cancer treatment, and can cause significant discomfort and difficulty eating and speaking.
+These medications can help mitigate the treatment’s effects on the mouth, including the development of oral thrush.
+Thrush is a common side effect of cancer treatment and can cause significant discomfort and difficulty eating and speaking.